JeevithaR3/Eureka_Website/README.md

 A modern, national-level hackathon website for "Hack for Earth" organized by Club Eureka, REVA University, in collaboration with Club Enigma, IIIT Kottayam.

 ## Features
-- Clean, modern design inspired by leading tech events
+- Clean, modern, glassmorphic UI inspired by leading tech events
 - Dedicated pages for About, Events, Team, and Contact
+- Modern responsive grid for team members with avatars and bios
+- Animated navigation bar with accent slider
+- Shared footer with 3 columns (About, Quick Links, Social Media)
+- Favicon and browser tab branding
+- Social media integration (Instagram, LinkedIn)
 - Node.js + Express server for clean URLs (e.g., /about, /events)
-- Responsive and accessible layout
+- Fully responsive and accessible layout

 ## Event Highlights
 - Focus on United Nations Sustainable Development Goals (UN SDGs)